 The handsome, fine foliage of Sanguisorba 'Red Thunder' is soft green with a blue blush and opens low on the stem.
 The leaves, when crushed smell of cucumber.

 Grow Sanguisorba 'Red Thunder' in a cottage garden for late season colour.
 Grow in full sun to semi shade in moderately fertile, to humus rich, well drained soil.
-Water to establish and keep moist in active growth.
+Water to establish (water regularly for around four weeks so they have time to settle in) and keep moist in active growth.
 Protect new growth from slugs and snails.

 Sanguisorba is commonly known as Burnet.